 Sunflower seeds are good for more than just road food.
 You can also sprout them!
 When you do, you are getting a protein-packed snack since sunflower seed sprouts contain about 25% protein (one of the highest amongst all sprouts).

 Sunflower sprouts are also good for the immune system.
-They contain high amounts of zinc, vitamin B, and vitamin D. In Ayurveda, nutrient-dense sprouts such as sunflower sprouts are said to be good for clearing out congestion and quite beneficial for the lungs in general.
+They contain high levels of zinc, B vitamins, and vitamin D. In Ayurveda, nutrient-dense sprouts such as sunflower sprouts are said to help clear congestion and are quite beneficial for the lungs in general.

 3 | Radish Sprouts